caseyg/awesome/TOPICS.md

 *   [yichuan-w/LEANN](https://github.com/yichuan-w/LEANN) - RAG on Everything with LEANN.
 Enjoy 97% storage savings while running a fast, accurate, and 100% private RAG application on your personal device.

 *   [clawdbot/clawdbot](https://github.com/clawdbot/clawdbot) - Your own personal AI assistant.
 Any OS.
 Any Platform.
+The lobser way. 🦞

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data